IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 ###{{site.data.keyword.mobilepushshort}} service
 {: push-notification-service}

-The {{site.data.keyword.mobilepushshort}} service manages all information related to mobile devices and web browser clients that are registered for notifications.
-The service keeps your applications transparent to the technology details of sending notifications to heterogeneous mobile and web browser platforms, handling all of this within.
+The {{site.data.keyword.mobilepushshort}} service manages all information related to mobile devices that are registered for notifications.
+The service keeps your applications transparent to the technology details of sending notifications to heterogeneous mobile platforms, handling all of this within.

 ###Gateways
 {: gateways}